 Amazon reviewer Xendula explains why the Skechers are perfect for her feet:

 They are so comfortable!
 The fabric between the toes is very soft and does not cause any irritation, the insole is made out of a foamy material that keeps your foot in even if you sweat, and the arch support is not crazy (sometimes I have trouble with exaggerated arch support which I do not want – arches are supposed to support themselves, thank you very much).

-The Best Sandals for Disney World
+✅ The Best Cute Comfortable Sandals for Disney World

 Ever since I was kid, I’ve never liked flip-flops because having something between my toes like that drives me crazy.
 (Weird, I know.)
 Like I mentioned above, I tried on the Sanuk Yoga Sling in the hopes that I had outgrown that … but alas, my toes still complained.

 However, I do love regular sandals, with no toe-thingy.